Frequently Asked Questions

 Does God Exist?

-Stop and think for a moment about all the elements that need to come together and be exactly right for life to exist - atmosphere, gravity, temperature, distance from the sun, the speed of the Earth's rotation, provision of water, food sources, the creation of life itself and the ability for it to procreate.
-The odds of all these parameters being met are one in ten with a hundred and sixty six noughts after!
+Stop and think for a moment about all the elements that are needed to be exactly right for life to exist - atmosphere, gravity, temperature, distance from the sun, the speed of the Earth's rotation, provision of water, food sources, the creation of life itself and the ability for it to procreate.
+If any of these are missing or wrong, life could not exist and the odds of all these parameters being met are one in ten with a hundred and sixty six noughts after!
 Think about the complex nature of everything that exists, whether living or not.
 Many people find it hard, if not impossible to think that these things were created by someone.
 Is it not more unbelievable that they weren't and came about by complete chance?
 Humans create - art, architecture, literature, landscapes and technology for example.
 We understand what it is to create something.
-When you think about animals, flowers, mountains and stars, doesn't it at least seem plausible that they were created by someone?
+When you think about animals, flowers, mountains and stars, doesn't it at least seem plausible that they too were created by someone?
 If so, that someone would have to be a more superior being than mankind.
-Christians call that superior being God.
+Christians call this superior being God.

 Why Does God Allow Suffering?